secretGeek/ok-bash/README.md

 Using an installation helper is a bit shorter, right?

-If you automatically want to see the `.ok` file when it's present when you change the current directory, you can use the `auto_show` helper:
+If you automatically want to see the `.ok` file when it's present when you change the current directory, _like a menu_, you can use the `auto_show` helper:

     . ~/path/to/ok-bash/ok.sh auto_show